Skip to Main Content

 Choosing a 0% intro APR card for purchases vs. balance transfers

-Zero-interest cards are great when planning a large purchase, such as furniture or new tech.
-They give you plenty of time to plan and pay off debt.
-They’re also good for smaller purchases and getting used to a card’s features.
-Just make sure you stay aware of when the offer ends so you know when your ongoing APR starts to apply.
+Zero-interest cards are great when planning a large purchase, such as furniture or new tech, while getting used to a card’s features.
+It’s also a great time to figure out a budget for you and your card.
+Just make sure you know when the offer ends so you’re not caught off guard when the ongoing APR applies.

 If you can’t pay off the total amount, the offer can still help decrease the overall debt.
-In this case, it’s best not to use the card for purchases, too, as it may leave you with more debt than you started with.
-This can be especially important for zero-interest cards that earn rewards since several of these cards with lengthy intro APRs on balance transfers pack shorter (or no) intro APR on purchases.
+In this case, it’s best not to use the card for purchases, too.
+This can be especially important for zero-interest cards that earn rewards since, although you can earn cash back, it may leave you with more debt than you started with.

 How a Bankrate writer used his 0% intro APR card offer